brooks-code/brooks-code/README.md

 ## 👻 Data Science 🌱 Machine Learning 👽 (not only) Python
 ### 👾 A knack for data challenges applied to societal issues 🎭

+> [!NOTE]
+In a world full of noise and promises, it's those who consistently deliver behind the scenes who build the best performing solutions.